ijardillier/docker-elk/README.md

 It gives you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.

+With this project, you will be able to launch a complete Elastic stac:

+- 3 Elasticsearch nodes
+- Kibana
+- Extensions:
+  - Logstash
+  - On instance of each beat agent: filebeat, metricbeat, heartbeat, auditbeat, packetbeat
+  - Fleet server
+  - APM server
+  - Enterprise Search
+  - Prometheus

 ## Contents

 - [Elastic stack (ELK) on Docker](#elastic-stack-elk-on-docker)